thestormforge/examples/googleboutique/README.md

 ## Creating the Load Test

-Using the StormForge performance testing platform, you have the ability to record a HAR file from the browser and import that into our platform and use that as a baseline or skaffold for you performace test.
-In this way, you can define different user journeys and workflows while testing different functions of your application.
+Using the StormForge performance testing platform, you have the ability to record a HAR file from the browser and import that into our platform and use that as a baseline or skaffold for your performace test.
+In this way, you can define different user journeys and workflows while testing various functions of your application.

 You can find detailed instructions on how to create and import a HAR file here: [StormForge HAR Creation](https://docs.stormforger.com/guides/har-converter/)